-PMN Caecilia Sans supports up to 81 different languages such as Spanish, English, Portuguese, German, French, Turkish, Italian, Polish, Kurdish (Latin), Romanian, Dutch, Hungarian, Serbian (Latin), Czech, Kazakh, Swedish, Belarusian (Latin), Croatian, Slovak, Finnish, Danish, Lithuanian, Latvian, Slovenian, Irish, Estonian, Basque, Luxembourgian, and Icelandic in Latin and other scripts.
+PMN Caecilia Sans supports up to 81 different languages such as Spanish, English, Portuguese, German, French, Turkish, Italian, Polish, Kurdish (Latin), Romanian, Dutch, Hungarian, Serbian (Latin), Kazakh (Latin), Czech, Swedish, Belarusian (Latin), Croatian, Finnish, Slovak, Danish, Lithuanian, Latvian, Slovenian, Irish, Estonian, Basque, Luxembourgian, and Icelandic in Latin and other scripts.

 Please note that not all languages are available for all formats.

 UX, web and interactive designers working on digital interfaces, complex website projects, apps, games, kiosks and HTML ads will appreciate the on-screen high legibility performance of the PMN Caecilia® Sans family.
 Drawn by Peter Matthias Noordzij, the suite of faces share the foundation of his earlier PMN Caecilia slab serif design.
 While PMN Caecilia has proven to be a popular typeface in print and on screen, the addition of a sans serif counterpart provides more flexibility when creating complex designs.
 The family also benefits from a large character set supporting Western and many Eastern European languages – in addition to having small caps, old style and lining figures, a large suite of alternate characters.